makeabhishek/ML_learning_from_beginning/pytorch_learning/Basic_NN_Model.md

     print(f'Epoch: {i} and loss: {loss}')

   # Do some backpropagation: take the error rate of forward propagation and feed it back through the network to fine-tune the weights.
+  # Zero the parameter gradients
   optimizer.zero_grad()

+  # Backward pass and optimization
   loss.backward()
   optimizer.step()
 ```